-The proximal tibiofibular joint is a less common source of pain outside the knee.
-It is often overlooked as the cause of lateral knee pain as the knee joint and tendon structures are close by.
-What are the possible causes of fibular head pain, and what can we do?
+The proximal tibiofibular joint is a less common source of pain on the outside of the knee.
+It’s easily overlooked because the knee joint and tendons sit so close by.
+So what causes fibular head pain, and what can we do about it?

 What is the proximal tibiofibular joint?

-The proximal tibiofibular joint lies between the tibia and fibula near the outer knee joint.
-You can locate the joint by placing your hand on the outside of the knee.
-Feel for the bony prominence on the outside of the knee, which is the head of the fibula.
-The joint is just above this lump.
-A strong capsule and ligaments surround the joint.
-A large nerve, the common peroneal nerve, wraps around the fibula neck under the joint.
+The proximal tibiofibular joint sits between the tibia and fibula, near the outer knee.
+You can find it by feeling for the bony prominence on the outside of the knee — the head of the fibula — with the joint just above it.
+A strong capsule and ligaments surround it, and a large nerve, the common peroneal nerve, wraps around the fibular neck just below.

-Sometimes, the proximal tibiofibular joint communicates with the knee joint.
-Therefore, knee joint pathology, such as arthritis or swelling, may irritate the proximal tibiofibular joint.
+Sometimes the proximal tibiofibular joint connects with the knee joint.
+So knee problems, such as arthritis or swelling, can spill over and irritate it.
+Despite its tight capsule, the joint moves in and out and rotates.

 Causes of fibular head pain